Supplying the Nation: The Challenges of Process Electrification

 The shift to sustainable energy is a global theme.
 To offer international perspective on this problem, Robert Stoner will share his view on the subject.
 Robert Stoner is the deputy director for science and technology at the MIT Energy Initiative and involved in bringing the MIT research into the real world as a member of the MIT energy council and many other initiatives.
 If you are interested in a more global view on the energy transition you should hear from the expert himself!

-Representative of Ministry of Economic Affairs and Climate Policy
+Director-General of Climate and Energy of the Ministry of Economic Affairs and Climate Policy

-To represent the political view on the subject, a representative of the Dutch Ministry of Economic Affairs and Climate Policy will join us.
-What is the Dutch government doing when it comes to the energy transition and is this enough?
+To represent the political view on the subject, Sandor Gaastra representative of the Dutch Ministry of Economic Affairs and Climate Policy, will join us.
+What is the Dutch government doing when it comes to the energy transition?
+What are the challenges in his work for the ministry.
 We would like to give you the opportunity to get an answer to all your questions since after his talk he will be joining the panel discussion as well!

 To transition smoothly from one speaker to the other and to make sure everyone has a say during the panel discussion we asked a professional to lead the day.
-We are happy to confirm that Dione de Graaff will be chairwoman of the lustrum symposium 2021!
+We are happy to confirm that Harm Edens will be chairman of the lustrum symposium 2021!

 From the Committee